mmaulwurff/hellscape-navigator/Readme.md

   * Configurable lifetime and generation period

 * Signs
-  * A Sign can be placed to leave a note on level
+  * A Sign can be placed to leave a note on level (use Sign to read the note)
   * Three kinds: wooden/metal/transparent to fit level theme
   * Can be configured to be indestructible or not
   * Present on automap